Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 - Choose one behavior that would test the idea.

-The key is to design for the person you become under pressure, not the optimized persona you imagine on a good day.
+Design for the person you become under pressure, not the optimized persona you imagine on a good day.

 Start with four stations: